CCBDA-UPC/Assignments-2025/Lab07.md

 ```

 ### Install and execute

+To create the workflow, add to your responses repo the file `.github/workflows/aws.yml` containing the complete workflow listed above.

 As soon as you have `.github/workflows/aws.yml` pushed to the repo as indicated above, go to the GitHub repo and click on the `Actions` tab.